 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

 SARS COVID-19 VACCINE (SARZ koh-vid 19 vak SEEN) is a vaccine used to reduce the risk of getting COVID-19.
 This vaccine does not treat COVID-19.
-There is no FDA-approved vaccine to prevent COVID-19.
 The FDA has authorized the emergency use of this vaccine during the COVID-19 pandemic.

 This vaccine is injected into a muscle.
 It is given by a health care provider.

 This vaccine requires 2 doses given 1 month apart to get the full benefit.
 Set a reminder for when your next dose is due.
 It is important you get the same type or brand of vaccine for both doses.

 You will get a vaccination card to show you when to return for your second dose.
 Remember to bring your card with you when you return for your second dose.